netdata/netdata/README.md

 ### Performance monitoring

+According to reports, performance issues are 10x more common compared to outages.

 > Take any performance monitoring solution and try to troubleshoot a performance problem.
 > At the end of the day you will have to `ssh` to the server(s) to understand what exactly is happening.
 > You will have to use `iostat`, `iotop`, `vmstat`, `top`, `ethtool` and probably a few dozen more console tools to figure